 The legacy of Muhammad Ali went far beyond being merely a world-famous heavyweight boxer; he fought against injustice and equal rights.
 However, as someone who said: ‘I am the best, I said Ali welcomed some scrutiny even before I realized I was.’
 This has been especially true with respect to social problems outside the ring.

-Why Muhammad Ali was ‘the best’: he was fine, but not the best
+Why Muhammad Ali was ‘the best’

 Stats prove otherwise

 Ali was a great fighter who had an immense influence on American culture, but his boxing numbers show he wasn’t the greatest boxer.
 For his 61 fights, Ali won 56, and 37 of those were knockouts.
 Whilst these are fantastic numbers, it was better for other boxers: Harry Greb won 262 fights!), (Sugar Ray Robinson won 173, and Harry Armstrong won 150.
 Rocky Marciano weren’t losing a fight.

 The nature of the fights makes a big difference in a sport like boxing, because any fight is injurious and dangerous.
 A closer look at Armstrong and Robinson’s boxing stats shows they have faced better fighters than Ali did at the time.

 His reputation is primarily due to his out-of-the-ring deeds